-He tried to reach for it but his attackers came on too quick.
-He was saved only by a large thump that must have been Doel's hammer crashing into one of the Warhog's bodies and he heard the creature fall to the ground shortly after.
+He tried to reach for it but his attackers came on too quickly.
+He was saved only by a large thump that must have been Doel's hammer crashing into one of the warhog's bodies and he heard the creature fall to the ground shortly after.

-At that moment, the other two attacks bared down on Bae'run and Doel.
+At that moment, the other two attackers bared down on Bae'run and Doel.
 The elf grabbed the Whistlewood stick aimed for his face and redirected it before it was able to connect.
-He spun under the weight of four or five hundred pounds falling upon him, but used the creatures own force to overthrow him, but the Warhog refused to let go of his weapons and quickly got back to his feet.
+He spun under the weight of four or five hundred pounds falling upon him, and used the creatures own force to overthrow him, but the warhog refused to let go of his weapons and quickly got back to his feet.

-Ryu grabbed the sword finally and finished the job, stabbing where he had heard the beast fall and, from the sound of its gargling, he guessed that he pierced its throat.
+Ryu grabbed his sword finally and finished the job, stabbing where he had heard the beast fall and, from the sound of its gargling, he guessed that he pierced its throat.

 That was when Ryu began to feel as if he was set on fire.
-He screamed in agony as the feeling started in his hands and the pain pulsed throughout the rest of his body almost instantly.
+He screamed in agony, as the pain started in his hands and pulsed throughout the rest of his body almost instantly.

-"Ryu!" the Bae'run yelled, unable to help him as he dealt with his own problems.
+"Ryu!"
+Bae'run yelled, unable to help him as he dealt with his own problems.

 "I can't see anything!" answered Doel for the boy, who couldn't stop his screaming long enough to reply himself.
 "Maybe it's another warhog?"